-1. Effective January 17, 2011 the Clarendon College Board of Regents will exempt tuition and fees for all full-time employees to enroll in no more than two classes per semester.
+- Employee Exemtion: The Clarendon College Board of Regents will exempt tuition and fees for all full-time employees to enroll in no more than two classes per semester.
 Full-time employees can only be exempt from payment of tuition and fees upon enrollment in classes which enhances their current job position.
-Financial Aid, if qualified, will be the primary source of payment utilized and once financial aid is exhausted, the exemption waiver will be applied.
+Financial Aid is available for those who qualify.
 No class will be waived that has been taken previously.
 The employee MUST have approval from his/her supervisor and the President to enroll in classes.
 All classes MUST be taken during non-working hours.
 The current Clarendon College President is under no obligation to honor any financial increases to salaries made by previous presidents for hours completed.
+Satisfactory academic progress must be met to continue receiving exemptions. - 2.
+Ad Valorem Exemption: Pursuant to TEC §130.0032 the Clarendon College Board of Regents allows a tuition exemption for a person or their dependents who resides outside the college district and who owns property subject to ad valorem taxation by the districts to pay tuition at the rate applicable to a student who resides in the district.